Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 Allergy Care Supports Patient Retention

 Where are these patients getting the care that they need today?
-Rather than risk losing these patients, you can partner with companies such as United Allergy Services to provide the highest quality allergy testing and immunotherapy treatments in your office.
+Rather than risk losing these patients, you can partner with ancillary service providers such as United Allergy Services to offer the highest quality allergy testing and immunotherapy treatments in your office.
 United Allergy Services brings expertise in areas such as leading immunotherapy protocols, inventory management, clinical support, best practice management, staff recruiting/hiring/training, revenue cycle and more—freeing you and your staff to focus on providing the best clinical care for your patients while generating additional revenue.

 As you think about your growth plans for this year, don’t forget to focus on stemming the leakage.
 It’s there, and it’s real.
 Let United Allergy Services enhance your practice by helping you extend the care you provide your patients.